Volume

 DimensionL3

 In ancient times, volume was measured using similar-shaped natural containers.
 Later on, standardized containers were used.
 Some simple three-dimensional shapes can have their volume easily calculated using arithmetic formulas.
 Volumes of more complicated shapes can be calculated with integral calculus if a formula exists for the shape's boundary.
-Zero-, one- and two-dimensional objects have no volume; in fourth and higher dimensions, an analogous concept to the normal volume is the hypervolume.
+Zero-, one- and two-dimensional objects have no volume; in four and higher dimensions, an analogous concept to the normal volume is the hypervolume.

-History edit
+History

-Ancient history edit
+Ancient history

 6 volumetric measures from the mens ponderia in Pompeii, an ancient municipal institution for the control of weights and measures